Diploma in Pali and Buddhist Studies (DPBS)

 Donations are welcome to support the on-going educational program.

 This is a non-profit program merely for educational purpose, aiming at benefiting all students who are interested in improving oneself.
 All expenses of this program—teachers’ salary, full and partial scholarship for students, facilities and management, lodging and food−is fully supported by Youth Buddhist Educational Foundation (YBEF) and public contribution.

-To make a one-time payment, please send via check make payable to “YBEF” and mail to YBEF, 299 HEGER LN, AUGUSTA, MO 63332.
+To make a donation, please send via check make payable to “YBEF” and mail to YBEF, 299 HEGER LN, AUGUSTA, MO 63332.